-Our corporate headquarters are located in Calabasas, California where we lease 5,000 square feet of office space.
+Our corporate headquarters are located in Encino, California where we lease approximately 2,400 square feet of office space.
 We own our Lahore Technology Campus which consists of approximately 140,000 square feet of computer and general office space.
 This includes two adjacent five story buildings having a covered area of approximately 90,000 square feet with the capacity to house approximately 1,000 resources.
 In addition, we maintain leased office spaces in the UK, China, Australia, Thailand and a shared office in Indonesia.
-Our NTA office has been consolidated with the corporate headquarters.
+Our NTA office is located in Austin, Texas.
 We believe our existing facilities, both owned and leased, are in good condition and suitable for the conduct of our business.